ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 title = "5 steps to query the data"

 +++
-\[mind the \]
+\[mind the 2nd person / third person\]

 Data Scientists ask a lot of questions themselves to search for meaningful data from large data stores to find hidden patterns.
 All these questions are in the native language rather than any datastore understandable language like SQL.
-The convenience of fetching the data might be the least of their concerns while they are asking these questions, luckily SQL standards are capable enough to handle almost every question they can throw at it.
+The convenience of fetching the data might be the least of their concerns while they are asking these questions, luckily SQL standards are capable enough to handle almost every question Data Scientists throw at it.

 Database Management Systems(DBMS) manage all the data storage and understand the SQL capacities so that it can get the required answers from the data storage.